akiross/rs-type/README.md

 ideas as well:

 1. load [KTouch courses](https://github.com/KDE/ktouch/tree/master/data/courses)
+2. (TODO) losing conditions.
+Basically you can only win or give up :D
-2. (TODO) optional hints on which finger to use.
+3. (TODO) optional hints on which finger to use.
-3. (TODO) various modes to practice Esc, Backspace, Enter, Caps, etc.
+4. (TODO) various modes to practice Esc, Backspace, Enter, Caps, etc.
-4. (TODO) correct mode, requires player to correct typing errors to go on
+5. (TODO) correct mode, requires player to correct typing errors to go on

 Tested with rust 1.41 and 1.45 nightly.